neftjs/neft/index.coffee.md

 				# multiple values by `utils.get()`
 				values = utils.get data, row

-				if not values? and not rowValidators.optional
+				if not values?
+					if rowValidators.optional
+						continue
 					throw new SchemaError row, 'optional', "Required property #{row} not found"

 				# by validators